raini-dev/raini/docs/workshop-difficulty-levels.md

 # Workshop Difficulty Levels

-There are five difficulty levels for workshops (for items marked with bold text, the prerequisites MUST be outlined in the description of the workshop):
+There are five possible difficulty levels for workshops:

 - n/a
 - novice